 Emergency Department Taskforce

 The role of the Emergency Department Taskforce is to develop sustainable long-term solutions to ED overcrowding.
-The ED Taskforce Implementation Oversight Group is co chaired by Tony O Brien Director General HSE and Phil Ní Sheaghdha General Secretary of the Irish Nurses and Midwives Organisation (INMO).
+The ED Taskforce Implementation Oversight Group is chaired, co chaired by Anne O Connor HSE Deputy Director General and Phil Ni Sheaghdha General Secretary Irish Nurses and Midwives Organisation (INMO).
 It includes representatives of the Hospital Groups, Department of Health, Patient Advocates, Staff Representatives Bodies and the HSE.
 The Minister for Health attends the Taskforce meetings.
 Updates from meetings are routinely published.

 Urgent and Emergency Care

 To Read about Urgent and Emergency Care Click Here.

 This is a three year Programme jointly sponsored by the Acute Hospitals Division and Clinical Strategy and Programmes Division.
 The Programme is testing how operations management strategies can improve patient flow in our hospitals.
 It is currently underway in two hospital sites; University Hospital Galway and University Hospital Limerick.